pablop16n/web-docs-scorer/README.md

 processed with: `language_adaptation.extract_ratios()`, `crawled_text_qualifier`

-Some of the subscores used to get the quality_score are based on ratios that need to be computed for each language for optimal performance.
-These are: punctuation_score, bad_chars_score, numbers_score, big_segments_score, largest_segments_score and 'short segments'.
+Some of the subscores used to get the _quality_score_ are based on ratios that need to be computed for each language for optimal performance.
+These are: _punctuation_score_, _bad_chars_score_, _numbers_score_, _big_segments_score_, _largest_segments_score_ and 'short segments' that are ignored in several processing.

-In our experiments, , as a first approach, we stablished the desidered ratios for each indicator (numbers, punctuation, etc.) in Spanish, using a sample of texts from HPLT v1.2.
+In our experiments, as a first approach, we stablished the desidered ratios for each indicator (numbers, punctuation, etc.) in Spanish, using a sample of texts from HPLT v1.2.
 These ratios will be valid only for this language, so an adaptation method is needed.

-To adapt the values to particular languages we used the scores and the labels provided by the _>>LANGUAGE_DETECTOR<<_ in a sample of at least 10k documents per language.
+To adapt the values to particular languages we used the scores and the labels provided by the language identification program in a sample of at least 10k documents per language.
 The 50% best language scored documents are selected to extract the ratio of punctuation, bad characters and numbers.
 We extracted the median of these frame of filtered documents, which are saved in `language_adaptation/medians_language.csv`, with `language_adaptation/extract_ratios.py`.
 These data is used in the main script (`crawled_text_qualifier.py`) to create an equivalence of the data.

-If the Spanish ratios-score logic is applied to other languages that differ significantly, the ratios would not fit correctly, as can be seen in these histograms.
-Most of the inputs in this sample would be undesirably penalized:
+If the Spanish ratios-score logic is applied to other languages that differ significantly, the ratios would not fit correctly.
+As can be seen in these histograms, most of the inputs in this sample of Korean would be undesirably penalized:

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)